 Last Thursday, IRS commissioner Doug Shulman announced a new set of initiatives to help taxpayers struggling to pay their taxes or pay off back taxes in this lackluster economy.
 Sometimes IRS enforcement actions (e.g. tax lien) can bury the taxpayer further which lessens not only their ability to climb out of the hole they are in, but the probability the taxpayer will come into compliance.
 In other words, sometimes enforcement actions by the IRS decrease the taxpayer’s ability to pay, making it less likely the IRS would collect the tax revenue owed to it.
 For example, with tax liens, the National Taxpayer Advocate report last month stated how tax liens can be counterproductive in helping taxpayers come into compliance with the IRS as they can worsen a taxpayer’s financial situation.

-The IRS set new policies that intend to help those with back taxes or tax debt.
+The IRS set new policies that intend to help those with back taxes or taxes owed.
 Here is a review of these policy changes:

 Tax Lien Changes